WHO WE ARE

 Founder, President & CEO

-Our team is a passionate group dedicated to empowering the youth of Philadelphia.
+Our team is a passionate group dedicated to empowering those furthest from opportunity, beginning with our home base of Philadelphia.
 We are comprised of experienced educators, creative technology experts, inquisitive associates, subject matter experts and corporate partners who are leading-edge innovators in a multitude of industries and disciplines.
 United by a shared vision of inclusivity and opportunity, we work tirelessly to provide underserved youth with the tools and support they need to unlock their potential and shape their futures.

 OUR TEAM